7ckingSven/ecommerce-pos/README.md

 # ECommerce POS System
-> A web-based Point of Sale and E-Commerce management system built as a capstone project.
+A web-based Point of Sale and E-Commerce management system built as a capstone project.

 ---

 ## Project Overview
-The **ECommerce POS System** is a web-based application designed for small business stores to manage their day-to-day sales, inventory, customers, and orders in one unified platform.
+The ECommerce POS System is a web-based application designed for small business stores to manage their day-to-day sales, inventory, customers, and orders in one unified platform.
 It combines the functionality of a traditional Point of Sale (POS) system with basic e-commerce management features, making it accessible directly from any browser without the need for specialized hardware or software.

 ---

 ## Features
-- **User Authentication & Management** — Secure login and role-based access for admin and staff
+- User Authentication and Management - Secure login and role-based access for admin and staff
-- **Product & Inventory Management** — Add, edit, delete products and track stock levels
+- Product and Inventory Management - Add, edit, delete products and track stock levels
-- **Sales & Checkout (POS)** — Process transactions, generate receipts, and record payments
+- Sales and Checkout (POS) - Process transactions, generate receipts, and record payments
-- **Customer Management** — Store and manage customer profiles and purchase history
+- Customer Management - Store and manage customer profiles and purchase history
-- **Order Management** — View, manage, and track all orders in real-time
+- Order Management - View, manage, and track all orders in real-time
-- **Reports & Analytics Dashboard** — Visual sales reports and business performance insights
+- Reports and Analytics Dashboard - Visual sales reports and business performance insights

 ---